-Drinking This Much Coffee Can Damage Your Heart, Study Says
+Drinking This Much Coffee May Cause Heart Disease, Study Says

 Coffee has several health benefits—it provides antioxidants, may benefit your brain, and gives you that undeniably glorious boost in the morning.
 However, new research shows that drinking too much coffee in the long-term can increase your risk of heart disease.

 In a new study published in the journal Clinical Nutrition, researchers looked at the genetic and phenotypic (observable) associations between self-reported coffee intake and blood cholesterol levels, using data from 362,571 UK Biobank participants ages 37 to 73.